dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <tr class="odd">
 <td><p>d2:hasValue</p></td>
 <td><p>(object)</p></td>
 <td><p>Returns true if the data element/attribute has a value.
-Can be used in filters to distinguish between the number 0 and no value, and to distinguish between exlicit &quot;No&quot; and no selection for a Yes/No field.</p></td>
+Can be used in filters to distinguish between the number 0 and no value, and to distinguish between explicit &quot;No&quot; and no selection for a Yes/No field.</p></td>
 </tr>
 <tr class="even">
 <td><p>d2:minutesBetween</p></td>